Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Estimation Strategies

 \subsection{GMM}

-I also consider a GMM approach that can easily calculate standard errors using existing framework.
+I also consider a GMM approach, which enables practitioners to easily derive the estimator's analytical solution and its asymptotic properties using established GMM machinery.
 Equation \ref{eqn:linear} is not suitable for direct GMM estimation however, because one of the parameters $\beta_2$ cannot be identified when $Cov(U_i, Z_i) \neq 0$.
 To derive relevant moment conditions, it is convenient to work with a residual $\epsilon_i$ that is determined by identifiable parameters $(\beta_1, b_2)$:

-\begin{lemma} If Assumption \ref{asmp:similarity} is satisfied, then
+\begin{lemma} If Assumption \ref{asmp:random_sampling} is satisfied, then

 such that $\epsilon_i$ and $Z_i$ are not correlated in both the observational and experimental data: